 WhiteWave, to be led by Dean Foods Chief Executive Officer Gregg Engles, saw net sales rise 12 percent last year to $1.92 billion, according to the filing.
 Net income rose 29 percent to $90.8 million.
 After the IPO, Gregg Tanner, president of Fresh Fairy Direct and chief supply chain officer at Dean, will be CEO of Dean.

-Appaloosa Management LP, founded by the billionaire investor David Tepper, holds 4.4 million Dean shares, or 2.4 percent of the company, according to data (DF) compiled by Bloomberg.
+Appaloosa Management LP, founded by the billionaire investor David Tepper, holds 4.4 million Dean shares, or 2.4 percent of the company, according to data (DF:US) compiled by Bloomberg.
 That’s down from the 13.4 million shares the firm said it owned in a filing on Jan.
 7, 2011.
 That day Dean’s shares closed at $9.89.

 JPMorgan Chase & Co., Credit Suisse Group AG and Bank of America Corp. are managing the offering, according to the filing.